flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 Throttle Control Preferences
 ----------------------------

-The following preferences provide options for how the throttle on the Throttle Screen will behave.
+The following preferences provide options for how the throttle on the |T-S| will behave.

 Speed Units
 """""""""""

-Use this preference to change how the speed is displayed and functions on all the throttles on the Throttle Screen.
+Use this preference to change how the speed is displayed and functions on all the throttles on the |T-S|.

 Options: